homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-musshroom.md

 Most importantly we had a LOT of fun working with wish and bubbletea.
 This framework gives us so much freedom to create such beautiful interfaces for something that’s entirely on terminal, it was indeed very fun to explore.

-**That’s all from team MuSSHroom :D**
+**That’s all from team muSSHroom :D**
 We hope you find this project interesting because we definitely had fun building this.
-We're yet to properly host this for users to join as of now but I guarantee you it's a bunch of fun texting yourself from two different terminal tabs xD
+We're yet to properly host this for users to join as of now, but it's already a lot of fun trying it out solo, just open two terminal tabs and text yourself xD